Proxy/LoadBalancer and backend Web Agent

 getportfromheaders=YES

-By specifying the port 8080 (web server port where the webagent is integrated is listening on), now the webagent knows it should construct the TARGET with "HTTPS" if the request comes in to HTTP port 8080.
+By specifying port 8080 (the web server port where the webagent is integrated is listening on), now the webagent knows it should construct the TARGET with "HTTPS" if the request comes into HTTP port 8080.

 So it now constructs the TARGET to be as below.